 Corporate Social Responsibility (CSR) Policy

 To ensure legal compliance, we have set a range of social criteria based on the conventions of the International Labour Organisation (ILO).
-In simple terms, these set basic rules about liveable wages and working conditions.
+In simple terms, these set basic rules about living wage and working conditions.
 Furthermore, we have set environmental requirements based on legislation and common standards.
-We ask our suppliers to support us in our CSR program and to work according the standards set.
+We ask our suppliers to support us in our CSR program and to work according to the standards set.

 Yongo Europe supports the guidelines of the Conventions of the ILO and expect our suppliers to act in accordance with these conventions.
 These conventions, in line with the relevant UN Declarations, are the basis for the Code of Conduct.

 The Code of Conduct

 As a member of Amfori/BSCI (Business Social Compliance Initiative), Yongo Europe maintains its Code of Conduct (version BSCI 2.0) in order to attain compliance with certain standards.
 The BSCI Code of Conduct will be disseminated both internally and in the supply chains to inform employees and producers about our dedication to social compliance and the BSCI development approach.
 This step ensures that all parties in the company and its supply chain are informed about their responsibility in the process.
 In doing so Yongo Europe expresses their wish to do business with producers who take social responsibility seriously.
 Supplier companies, in addition, must ensure that the Code of Conduct should also be applied by subcontractors involved in production processes of final manufacturing stages.
 Within the scope of options for action and appropriate measures, supplier companies have to aim at the implementation of key criteria in a development approach.